PacificBiosciences/paraphase/docs/NCF1.md

 ## Fields in the `json` file

 Fields shared across all genes are defined in the general [json file](json.md).
-The NCF1 locus includes the following unique field:
+The NCF1 locus includes the following unique field under `region_specific_info`:
 - `gene_reads`: number of reads containing the GT sequence at the beginning of exon 2 characterising the gene.
 - `pseudo_reads`: number of reads with the GT deletion characterising the pseudogenes.